-How I Have Sex: 'With Women, You're Guaranteed to Cum; With Men, They're Guaranteed to Cum'
+How I Have Sex: ‘With Women, You’re Guaranteed to Cum; With Men, They’re Guaranteed to Cum’

 Everything You Need to Know About Multiple Sclerosis

-This is also my favorite cumming story.
-One day, my boyfriend got an idea and blindfolded me, tied my arms and then brought in a vibrator.
+One day, my boyfriend got an idea and blindfolded me, tied my arms, and then brought in a vibrator.
 And then when I was about to cum, he stopped it.
 And then he ran into foreplay.
 And then he entered me.
 That was annoying, but amazing — like, reach the peak, stop. reach the peak, stop. reach the peak, stop — and then you have that burst of orgasm.
+This is also my favorite cumming story.

-A lot of my partners have been into BDSM, a lot of them are into soft play.
+A lot of my partners have been into BDSM, some of them are into soft play.
 A lot of them are into missionary which is very boring for me, I don’t do vanilla.
 I just don’t enjoy vanilla.
 I don’t like ungroomed men, you know, like down there.
 Some men just don’t care about grooming and keeping it clean and trim and all, it’s just messy.
 I also don’t like being forced, like that’s not a turn-on for me.

 But of course, [sexual attraction] starts always with the connection — there has to be a connection, there has to be a vibe.
-I can’t do right random sex.
+I can’t do random sex.
 I can’t do casual hookups.
 Like I at least need to know the man, I at least need to know something about them.
 There has to be some connection.

 And I can’t do it with immature men.
 Like I also have to be able to hold a conversation — it can’t be wham bam, thank you ma’am.
 I can’t do that.
 Maybe it’s the age, maybe it’s me.
 Experiences with women are definitely a lot better than with men, because they know what works.
 It’s a mutual, unsaid exploration.
 It’s not a one-size-fits-all [thing], but it does help.
 Women are a lot more sensitive and focused on pleasure than on the act itself.